 Judging from the cases above, reports of black-outs, depression, suicide, loss of memory, panic attacks, hallucinations, bizarre behaviours, the media reports of lawsuits, and also the findings of the scientific trial by Anthenelli and colleagues, using buproprion or varenicline to stop smoking would have to be your last resort.
 If absolutely everything else failed, you could consider taking one of them.
 But, personally, I would never do so, never in a million years.

-1) Case studies suggest that medication in the form of Varenicline may be unsafe.
-Any smoker can ask whether he/she wishes to rely on a drug that has a chance of causing nausea, sleepless nights, bad dreams and, perhaps, worse.
+1) Medication is unsafe.
+You can ask yourself whether you wish to rely on a drug that has a high chance of giving you nausea, sleepless nights, bad dreams and maybe worse.

-2) Smokers will be able to reach your own conclusions.
-My personal recommendation is to steer clear of anti-smoking medications.
+2) You will be able to reach your own conclusions.
+My recommendation is to steer clear of anti-smoking medications.

-3) A better solution is to stop on your own initiative like millions of others or to use a Psychological Therapy such as a specially designed form of CBT and Mindfulness.
+3) A far better solution is to stop smoking using a Psychological Therapy such as CBT and Mindfulness.

-4) Your main objective in stopping smoking should be to clear your body of nicotine and any other toxic chemical.
-You can learn to reset to a more healthy and sustainable level of homeostatic equilibrium.
+5) Your main objective in stopping smoking should be to clear your body-mind of nicotine and any other toxic chemicals, resetting to homeostasis.